Information and advice for Ukrainians

 The UK government has produced a number of resources including:

-- Move to the UK, which contains guidance on what to do before travelling and upon arrival
+- Move to the UK if you're coming from Ukraine, which contains guidance on what to do before travelling and upon arrival.

 - Ukrainian: Шотландія для українців: довідник для переміщених осіб